 Introducing a new piece of common language can be a powerful thing, but the language needs to stick and be embedded if it is to actually change an organization.
 This can be achieved through processes similar to the below:

 - The team / organizational leaders should communicate their expectations that individuals make use of fearless feedback.

 - Leaders should role model fearless feedback by delivering it, but also by seeking to receive it and responding well to it when it is provided to them.

 - Leaders should positively reinforce the use of fearless feedback and challenge others where there is a sense that it I not being used.

-- Leaders may want to incorporate fearless feedback into the organizational or team artifacts such as values and behaviors, team contracts or team charters.
+- Senior individuals may want to incorporate fearless feedback into the organizational or team artifacts such as values and behaviors, team contracts or team charters.

 - Leaders should celebrate the successes associated with fearless feedback throughout the embedding process to help it become a practice that is followed by all.